-For each strategic objective in Goal 1, the CSB has designed and implemented key performance measures to evaluate success.
+For each strategic objective in Goal 1, the CSB has designed key performance measures to evaluate success.
 For Objective 1.1, the focus for the agency will be to ensure that objective deployment criteria are in place to match screening criteria and that new investigations are subject to a rigorous scoping process to ensure that key agency resources are properly allocated across products.
-For Objective 1.2, the agency will remain vigilant in completing incident investigations by focusing on timeliness and cost for each.
+For Objective 1.2, the agency will remain vigilant in completing incident investigations by focusing on timeliness and costs for each.
 The CSB must complete investigations in the most expeditious manner without sacrificing quality to ensure that lessons learned can be applied to the industry as quickly as possible to improve safety.
-Furthermore, with declining government resources, the agency monitors the time to complete an investigation and will explore opportunities to achieve savings and economies of scale in the investigative process, which may involve partnerships with outside entities such as universities and trade associations.
-For Objective 1.3, with the advent of the "Most Wanted List," the agency will target achievement of significant recommendations to support the new list.
-In safety studies, with additional resources earmarked for this effort, the agency will initiate one study that will be completed in FY 2013.
-Finally, the CSB will explore opportunities to affect change from its work on new and recurring issues by identifying and participating in external events that focus on these issues.
+Furthermore, with finite government resources, the agency monitors the time to complete an investigation and will explore opportunities to achieve savings and economies of scale in the investigative process, which may involve partnerships with outside entities such as universities and trade associations.
+For Objective 1.3, with the advent of the "Most Wanted List," the agency will target achievement of significant recommendations to support and validate the new list with common safety concerns.
+In safety studies, by allocating available resources for this effort the agency will plan to initiate one study that will be completed in FY 2014.
+Finally, the CSB will explore opportunities to effect change from its work on new and recurring issues by identifying and participating in external events that focus on these issues.